remy-phelipot/gta5checkscript/README.md

 This project is a collection of scripts that I wrote to help validate and/or repair my Grand Theft Auto V PC installation.
 The scripts available are

 * `checkGta.py`: This script will calculate the SHA256 hashes of all files in the game directory and report if the files are 'OK', 'HASH MISMATCH', or 'UNKNOWN'.
-This script is developed for Python 2.x.
-* `checkGta3.py`: This script is the same as `checkGta.py` but is developed for Python 3.x.
+This script is developed for both Python 2.x and 3.x.
-* `checkGta_multi.py`: This is a multi-threaded version of the Python 2.x script, and will eventually replace all scripts.
+* `checkGta_multi.py`: This is a multi-threaded version of the `checkGta.py` script that uses 4 cores.
 Consider this the "beta" version of the project right now.
+It will eventually become the only check script.
 * `repairGta.py`: This script will use three corrupt files and attempt to construct a single valid file by comparing the three at the binary level.
 This script is developed for use in both Python 2.x and 3.x.

 The `hashes.txt` file is a master list of all expected files in the game directory, and their hashes.
 This list is updated based on the Social Club launcher.
 I do not own the Steam version, but I am willing to support it if you send me valid hashes.
 Most of the hashes match, as only a few users have told me otherwise.

 **Last check:** The contents of `hashes.txt` was verified after the 30 April patch.
+The contents of `steam_hashes.txt` was verified after the 21 April patch.

 No script will modify any files inside the game directory, or remove corrupt files.

 # Contents

 * How to verify files using the Social Club launcher or Steam
-* How to use `checkGta.py` and `checkGta3.py`
+* How to use `checkGta.py`
 * How to handle HASH MISMATCH files
 * How to handle UNKNOWN files
 * How to use `repairGta.py`